Wrong-Way Collisions

 • Drivers unfamiliar with the roadways

-• Poorly marked ramps and/or poor ramp design
+• Poorly marked ramps (inadequate signage) and/or poor ramp design

 • Drowsy driving

-• Turning wrong way down a narrow or one-way road
+• Driver error (turning the wrong way on a narrow or oneway road)

-Wrong-way driving accidents may be infrequent but often they can be fatal.
-Other injuries include:
+Wrong-way driving accidents may occur less frequently but often they can be fatal.
+Injuries can include:

 Wrong-way accidents cause severe injuries.